Protect Your Privacy

-- Learn more about how to block and unblock members.
+- Learn how to block and unblock members.

-- Learn more about what happens when you block another person on LinkedIn.
+- Learn what happens when you block another person on LinkedIn.

-You can view and manage your list of blocked members on your block list located in your Privacy & Settings.
+You can view and manage your list of blocked members on your block list located in your Privacy & Settings page.

-In addition to the security features that we've built into the site to protect your information, there are some additional privacy settings you can turn on or off, depending on what you want to share, display, and receive.
+In addition to the security features we've built into the site to protect your information, there are some privacy settings you can adjust.

-- Select what others can see when you've viewed their profile: When you view other profiles on LinkedIn, those people can see your name, photo, and headline.
-If you want a higher level of privacy, you can choose to display anonymous profile information, or show up as an anonymous LinkedIn member.
+- Select what others can see when you've viewed their profile - If you want a higher level of privacy, you can choose to display anonymous profile information, or show up as an anonymous LinkedIn member.

-- Select who can see your connections: You can share your connections' names with your other first-degree connections, or you can make your connections list visible only to you.
+- Select who can see your connections - Share your connections' names with your other 1st-degree connections, or make your connections list visible only to you.

-- Change your profile photo and visibility: You can choose to have your photo displayed to only your first-degree connections, your network, or everyone who views your profile.
+- Change your profile photo and visibility - Choose whether to have your photo displayed to your 1st-degree connections, your network, or everyone who views your profile.

-- Types of messages you're willing to receive: LinkedIn offers several ways for members to communicate with each other.
-Within your privacy settings, you can select which types of messages you'd like to get from other members.
+- Select the types of messages you're willing to receive - LinkedIn offers several ways for members to communicate with one another.
+Use this to select which types of messages you'd like to get from other members.

-- Who can send you invitations: You have the option of allowing only certain people to send you invitations to connect.
+- Select who can send you invitations - You have the option of allowing anyone on LinkedIn or only certain people to send you invitations to connect.
 Your "Imported Contacts" list is your address book of email addresses you've shared with LinkedIn.

-Looking for a very high level of security for your account?
-You may want to think about turning on two-step verification, which adds another layer of protection to your account and ensures you're safe even if your password has been compromised.
+If you're looking for a higher level of security for your account, you can consider two-step verification, which adds another layer of protection even if your password has been compromised.
 This works by requiring you to type in a code (sent to your mobile device) when signing in from a browser or device you haven't used before.
-Learn more about Protecting Your Account and how to turn two-step verification on.
+Learn more about protecting your account and how to turn on two-step verification.